| History of

 officially authorized in 313 A.D. by Constantine the Great with the issued edict in Milan,

+contributing to the support of the regime.
 In that period, Rome had about 4 million citizens

 (free men, slaves excluded) and an empire of over 50 million.
+In the IV century the nucleus of the empire began

 to move toward the orient, after successive invasions by Barbarians, Visigoths, and

 Vandals, that also came to plunder the city of Rome.
+In the VI century, the Roman empire began to

 disappear, leaving its mark in history as having created and unified the so-called